elisemercury/Duplicate-Image-Finder/docs/faq.rst

 .. _v4.1: https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html

-When difPy receives a dataset that contains **more than 5k images**, images are **split in smaller batches** which are processed one-by-one leveraging `Python generators`_.
-This leads to a significant reduction in memory overhead, as only a single small batch is loaded into memory, as compared to the full list of all potential image comparison combinations.
+When difPy receives a dataset that contains **more than 5k images**, images are **split into smaller groups** which are processed one-by-one leveraging `Python generators`_.
+This leads to a significant reduction in memory overhead, as only a single smaller chunk is loaded into memory once at a time, as compared to the full list of all potential image comparison combinations.
 Furthermore, images are compared leveraging vectorization which also allows for faster comparison times on large datasets.

 .. _Python generators: https://docs.python.org/3/reference/expressions.html#yield-expressions

 .. figure:: static/assets/batch_algorithm.png
-   :width: 520
+   :width: 400
-   :height: 309
+   :height: 150
-   :alt: Batch Algorithm Visualized
+   :alt: Chunking Algorithm Visualized
    :align: center

-   Batch Algorithm Visualized interface
+   Chunking Algorithm Visualized interface

 Nonetheless, even using this algorithm, difPy

 .. figure:: static/assets/simple_algorithm.png
-   :width: 520
+   :width: 500
-   :height: 309
+   :height: 50
    :alt: Simple Algorithm Visualized
    :align: center